A to Z’s of Early Childhood

 References

 1. Buysse, V. (1994).
 Toy play in infancy and early childhood: Normal development and special considerations for children with disabilities.
 In D.B.
-Bailey (Ed), Research synthesis on early intervention practices.
-Washington, DC: Office of Special Education and Rehabilitative Services.
+Bailey (Ed.), Research synthesis on early intervention practices.
+Office of Special Education and Rehabilitative Services.

 3. Healey, A., Mendelsohn, A., & Council on Early Childhood.
 American Academy of Pediatrics.
 (2019).
 Selecting appropriate toys for young children in the digital era.
 Pediatrics, 143(1), e20183348. https://doi.org/10.1542/peds.2018-3348

-4. Mount Sinai (n.d.).
-Safe, fun, and developmentally appropriate toys: toddlers learn best through play.
-Mount Sinai Parenting Center. https://parenting.mountsinai.org/parent-guides/developmentally-appropriate-toys-2/
+4. Mount Sinai Parenting Center. (n.d.).
+Safe, fun, and developmentally appropriate toys: Toddlers learn best through play. https://parenting.mountsinai.org/parent-guide/developmentally-appropriate-toys

 Receive Additional Support